hillaper/Rela2x/README.md

 ## Usage

 The usage of Rela²x is summarized below.
 Specifics, such as variable names, can be customized as needed.
+You can also Download and run the provided example Jupyter notebooks.

 **Import `rela2x.py`:**